Gamma Corvi: Nomenclature

 Al-janāħ al-ghirāb al-yaman or Djenah al Ghyrab al Eymen appeared in the catalog of stars in the Calendarium of Al Achsasi Al Mouakket, which was translated into Latin as Dextra ala Corvi.

 In Chinese, 軫宿 (Zhěn Sù), meaning Chariot (asterism), refers to an asterism consisting of Gamma Corvi, Epsilon Corvi, Delta Corvi and Beta Corvi.
 Consequently, Gamma Corvi itself is known as 軫宿一 (Zhěn Sù yī, the First Star of Chariot).

 Properties

-Gamma Corvi A is a giant star with a stellar classification of B8 III and has approximately 4.2 times the mass of the Sun.
-It has a blue-white hue.
+Gamma Corvi A is a giant star with a stellar classification of B8 III and has approximately 4.2 times the mass of the Sun and 4.1 times the radius of the Sun.
+It has an effective temperature of 12,000 K, two times hotter than the Sun, giving it the typical blue-white hue of late B-type stars.
 The spectrum of this star displays an anomalously higher than normal abundance of the elements mercury and manganese, making this a Mercury-manganese star.
 However, there are other elements that show large over or under abundances.
 This chemical peculiarity in an otherwise stable stellar atmosphere is most likely caused by separation of the elements through diffusion and gravitational settling.

 It has a confirmed stellar companion with a mass of about 0.8 times the Sun's, which may be orbiting at a separation of around 50 AU over a 158-year period.
 The photometry for Gamma Corvi B suggests a stellar classification in the range K5–M5 V.